EV-Spring-2025/hw3-ryan20120208/README.md

 | `softening = 0.4`| 42.43 | [▶️](https://www.youtube.com/watch?v=UyZQta7p8aE) |

 #### Observations and Insights
-1. When n_grid is reduced, the particle resolution becomes lower and the sand appears more blurry in the output video.
+1. When n_grid is reduced, the particle resolution becomes lower, and the sand appears more blurry in the output video.
 2. When substep_dt is reduced, the wolf turns into sand more slowly, making the collapse look smoother.
 3. Smaller damping (<1) slows down the sand collapse, while larger damping (>1) speeds it up, making the collapse look faster.
 4. Adjusting the softening value appears to have little or no visible effect on the simulation outcome in this sand model.

 ## Key takeaway
-The ablation study reveals how simulation quality is influenced by key physical parameters.
-Reducing n_grid lowers spatial resolution, making video blurrier.
+The ablation study reveals how key physical parameters influence simulation quality.
+Reducing n_grid lowers spatial resolution, making the video blurrier.
 Smaller substep_dt slows motion and increases stability, while changes in grid_v_damping_scale affect how quickly motion fades (<1 dampen movement, >1 amplify movement).
-In soft materials such as jelly, softening enhances smoothness of deformation, but has limited impact on hard materials like sand.
+In soft materials such as jelly, softening enhances the smoothness of deformation, but has a limited impact on hard materials like sand.

 ## Bonus
 To extend PhysGaussian for unfamiliar materials, we can collect simulation data using known materials with predefined parameters, and train a neural network to map from observed behaviors (e.g., deformation, velocity fields, or rendered videos) to material properties such as elasticity, density, or friction.
 After training, the model can infer parameters for unfamiliar materials by observing how they behave, enabling PhysGaussian to generalize to novel scenarios without manual tuning.